Skip to content

 5. Try local spirit raki

 One of the most popular varieties of Albanian raki is grape raki, made from the remnants of the winemaking process.
-It is often enjoyed as an aperitif before meals or as a digestif after a heavy meal to aid in digestion.
+It is often enjoyed as an aperitif before meals or a digestif after a heavy meal to aid digestion.

 You can taste it in several bars, restaurants, and even cafes.
 If your unique experience in Albania includes being an authentic local, then trying it out should be on your bucket list.